thingsiplay/unwrap/README.md

 ## What is this script for?

 It uses 7z to extract files from archives.
-By also utilizing GNU Parallel, multiple files can be processed at the same time.
+By also utilizing GNU Parallel, multiple archives can be processed at the same time.

 Purpose is to streamline option handling and usability of both programs into an unified interface.
 Sensible defaults and only functionality I care about are